Guarmanda/tomcat-oidcauth/README.md

 # OpenID Connect Authenticator for Tomcat

-This is an authenticator implementation for [Apache Tomcat](http://tomcat.apache.org/) 9.0 and 8.5 that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.
+This is an authenticator implementation for [Apache Tomcat](http://tomcat.apache.org/) 10 that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.

 References to Tomcat documenation in this manual link to Tomcat version 9.0.
 Corresponding pages for Tomcat 8.5 can be easily found on the Apache Tomcat website.